nguyensach/amazon-ecs-bestpractices-guide/doc_source/security-iam-roles.md

 }
 ```

 When you add a task role to a task definition, the Amazon ECS container agent automatically creates a token with a unique credential ID \(for example, `12345678-90ab-cdef-1234-567890abcdef`\) for the task\.
 This token and the role credentials are then added to the agent's internal cache\.
-The agent populates the the environment variable `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` in the container with the URI of the credential ID \(for example, `/v2/credentials/12345678-90ab-cdef-1234-567890abcdef`\)\.
+The agent populates the environment variable `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` in the container with the URI of the credential ID \(for example, `/v2/credentials/12345678-90ab-cdef-1234-567890abcdef`\)\.

 ![\[This workflow shows the process involved when the Amazon ECS container agent caches credentials.
 These credentials are determined by the task role that is defined in the task definition.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/iam-roles-with-ecs-workflow.png)